The general linear hypothesis testing problem for multivariate functional data with applications: Main Results

 \subsection{Approximations to the Null Distribution}

-Theorem~\ref{T0.thm} indicates that the null distribution of our test statistic $T_{n}$ is asymptotically a $\chi^2$-type mixture $T_0^*$, which can be approximated by the three-cumulant (3-c) matched $\chi^2$-approximation of \cite{zhang2005approximate}.
-The key idea of the 3-c matched $\chi^2$-approximation is to approximate the distribution of $T_0^*$ by that of a random variable $R$ of the form $R\dequ \beta_0+\beta_1\chi_d^2$ via matching their first three cumulants, that is, the values of $\beta_0,\beta_1$, and $d$ can be obtained by matching the first three cumulants of $T_0^*$ and $R$.
+Theorem~\ref{T0.thm} indicates that the null distribution of our test statistic $T_{n}$ is asymptotically a $\chi^2$-type mixture $T_0^*$, which can be approximated by the three-cumulant (3-c) matched $\chi^2$-approximation introduced by \cite{zhang2005approximate}.
+The fundamental idea behind the 3-c matched $\chi^2$-approximation is to approximate the distribution of $T_0^*$ by that of a random variable $R$ represented as $R\dequ \beta_0+\beta_1\chi_d^2$ via matching their first three cumulants, namely, means, variances, and third central moments.
+The specific values of $\beta_0$, $\beta_1$, and $d$ are determined by equating the means, variances, and third central moments of $T_0^*$ and $R$.
 In comparison to the normal approximation and the well-known Welch--Satterthwaite $\chi^2$-approximation (\citealt{welch1947generalization,satterthwaite1946approximate}), both of which are two-cumulant matched approximation, the 3-c matched $\chi^2$-approximation is anticipated to offer superior accuracy since it not only matches the mean and variance of the test statistic, but also takes the third moment of the test statistic into account.

 The first three cumulants of $R$ are given by $\calK_1(R)=\beta_0+\beta_1d$, $\calK_2(R)=2\beta_1^2d$, and $\calK_3(R)=8\beta_1^3d$, while the first three cumulants of $T_0^*$ are given in Theorem~\ref{T0.thm}.
 Therefore, we have